-Existing vegetation along the rail corridor provides a moderate level of visual buffer of coastal vegetation for residents, including low to moderate sized trees, and is important to the existing streetscape character.
-However, planting is intermittent and is compromised by transport and utility functions along both Station Street and Nepean Highway.
+Vegetation along the rail corridor provides a visual buffer for residents and is important to the existing streetscape / coastal character.
+However, planting is intermittent and is compromised by transport and utility functions along Nepean Highway which results in a limited level of visual amenity.